-Suddenly, something that looked like a dandelion head floated into view, and I stood mesmerised as it hovered before me.
-When I peered inside I realised that I could see a tiny winged creature within.
-I turned to my mother who was behind me and said, “Look at that!” but all she could see was a dandelion head.
+And suddenly, something that looked like a dandelion head floated into view, and I stood mesmerised as it hovered before me.
+When I peered inside, I realised that I could see a tiny winged creature within.
+I turned to my mother and said, “Look at that!” but all she could see was a dandelion head.

 Thirteen years ago I lost my father to Lung cancer, three years ago I lost my best friend to breast cancer.
 Besides cancer they both shared the same belief, that when we die, it’s lights out, there’s nothing else beyond death.